 How to Remove Oil Stains from Washable Clothes

-Gently lift away any solid matter - like a pat of butter - with the edge of a dull knife or spoon.
-Next, sprinkle on some corn starch, baby powder, baking soda or even use a piece of bread to absorb as much of the oil as possible.
-It usually takes about fifteen minutes for the powder to absorb the oil before you brush it away.
+When any type of oily stain happens never rub or wipe it because that will push it deeper into the fibers of the fabric.
+Gently lift away any solid matter (like a blob of butter) with the edge of a dull knife or spoon.
+Next, sprinkle on some cornstarch, baby powder, baking soda or even use a piece of bread to absorb as much of the oil as possible.
+It usually takes about fifteen minutes for the powder to absorb the oil before you should brush it away.
 These steps will make stain removal in the laundry room much easier.

 If the fabric is a synthetic like polyester that wouldn't normally be washed in hot water, stretch the pretreated stained area of the fabric over a bowl and pour a steady stream of hot water directly onto the stain and then wash in cold or warm water.

 Inspect the stained area of the garment before drying and repeat the treatment if necessary.
-Never place an oil stained garment in a dryer, the high heat will make the oil even more difficult to remove.
+Never place an oil-stained garment in a dryer, the high heat will make the oil even more difficult to remove.
 Repeat the cleaning steps if necessary.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How To Remove Oil Stains From Carpet
+How to Remove Oil Stains From Carpet and Upholstery

 Following the product instructions, blot the stain with a dry cleaning solvent, Use a clean white cloth or paper towel.
 Keep blotting until no more oil is transferred from the carpet to the cloth.